Environmental Conventions Index

 Ten major environmental conventions with over 120 nation state signatories each comprise the core set of international legal instruments for collective and coordinated action on global environmental challenges.
 To date, there has been no systematic assessment of whether countries are meeting their obligations or reliably reporting on their progress, however, and in some cases, it is unclear whether countries even have the policy mechanisms in place to implement and measure their commitments.

-In response to this need, the Center for Governance and Sustainability at University of Massachusetts Boston launched the Environmental Conventions Project, a research and outreach effort to assess the implementation of global environmental conventions.
-The Initiative comprises two major analytical and outreach strands:
+In response to this need, the Center for Governance and Sustainability at the University of Massachusetts Boston launched the Environmental Conventions Index, a research and outreach effort to assess the implementation of global environmental conventions.
+The Index fulfills two major analytical and outreach functions:

 •Data Analysis: we establish protocols to evaluate the level of compliance, implementation, and effectiveness of global environmental conventions.